apache/shardingsphere/docs/community/content/involved/conduct/code.en.md

    - When mocking static methods or constructors, it is recommended to use the testing framework's `AutoMockExtension` and `StaticMockSettings` to release resources automatically; If using Mockito's `mockStatic` and `mockConstruction` methods, please use `try-with-resource` or close them in the cleanup method to avoid resource leaks.
    - When verifying only one invocation, there is no need to use `times(1)` parameter, please use the single-argument method of `verify`.

-## Contributor Covenant G4 Code of Conduct
+## Contributor Covenant G4 of Conduct

  - Common Conduct
    - Every line cannot over `200` chars, guarantee every line have complete semantics.